 As of June 2019, Oregon Tech uses ALEKS for math placement.

-Students who have previous college credit for Math 251 (or equivalent) or higher do not need to take the math placement exam.
+New transfer students who have previous college credit for Math 251 (or equivalent) or higher do not need to take the math placement exam.

-Students who have transferable college credit for Math 112 (or equivalent) or lower, within the past 12 months, do not need to take the math placement exam, and may enroll in the next course in the math sequence.
+New transfer students who have transferable college credit for Math 112 (or equivalent) or lower, within the past 12 months, do not need to take the math placement exam, and may enroll in the next course in the math sequence.

 After earning a placement recommendation, students may register for the recommended course, or for Math 97 (summer term) or Math 101 (fall, winter, and spring terms).